 I was escorted by at least one guard constantly and when we went into a high-risk facility, we were supported by the additional 5 to 10 guards operating in that area.

-Did you get to experience areas in the prison which were catering to the rehabilitation of the inmates?
+Did you get to experience areas in the prison that were catering to the rehabilitation of the inmates?

 All in all, an extremely unforgettable valuation inspection of my career!